Writing a Case Report

 Are there other rules for writing a case report?

-While this guidance document was created by Spectrum Health, the rules and regulations outlined could apply to any case report.
+While this guidance document was created by Corewell Health, the rules and regulations outlined could apply to any case report.
 This includes answering questions like: Do I need written HIPAA authorization to publish a case report?
 When do I need IRB review of a case report?
 What qualifies as a patient identifier?

 How do I get started?